-(10) Every time data is collected an individual must be asked REALD and SOGI questions unless they have been asked by the requestor within the previous 12 months or have been asked within the last 12 months but there is information missing.
+Every time data is collected an individual must be asked REALD and SOGI questions unless they have been asked by the requestor within the previous 12 months or have been asked within the last 12 months but there is information missing.
 If the response to any questions is marked as "missing" or "did not answer" the requestor must attempt to collect the missing information even if the REALD and SOGI questions were asked by the requestor within the last 12 months.
 A requestor does not need to attempt to collect missing information except annually, if a response is marked as "declined", "declined to answer" or "don’t want to answer", or the response is marked as "not applicable".

+Prior to data collection, requestors must inform the individual and, if applicable, their caregiver or guardian:

+That demographic data is reported to the Oregon Health Authority and therefore cannot be confidential;

+That data collected from minors in section (10) may be accessed by their caregivers or guardians and therefore cannot be guaranteed to be confidential;

+How the Oregon Health Authority and requestor will use the data;

+Of the purposes for which the data may not be used; and

+That the individual is not required to answer questions regarding REALD and SOGI.

-(11) Entities using online platforms to collect REALD information described in this rule may not use "other" as a response option unless otherwise permitted by these rules.
+Entities using online platforms to collect REALD and SOGI information described in this rule may not use "other" as a response option unless otherwise permitted by these rules.

-(12) Methods used to collect information in accordance with these rules:
+Methods used to collect information in accordance with these rules:

-(a) Must comply with:
+Must comply with:

-(A) The Americans with Disabilities Act (ADA).
+The Americans with Disabilities Act (ADA).

-(B) Title VI of the Civil Rights Act of 1964 to the extent that an individual may have a right to the translation of materials or interpreter services in order to be able to answer the questions.
+Title VI of the Civil Rights Act of 1964 to the extent that an individual may have a right to the translation of materials or interpreter services in order to be able to answer the questions.

-(C) Authority or Department policies related to the ADA, language access requirements, or the advancement of health equity.
+Oregon Health Authority or Oregon Department of Human Services policies related to the ADA, language access requirements, or the advancement of health equity.

-(b) Must account for the need to gather data from individuals with disabilities, non-English speakers and individuals with other access barriers.
+Must account for the need to gather data from individuals with disabilities, non-English speakers and individuals with other access barriers.

-(c) Must not be used to exclude individuals from data collection efforts just because the method for collection has to be changed to accommodate the needs of particular individuals.
+Must not be used to exclude individuals from data collection efforts just because the method for collection has to be changed to accommodate the needs of particular individuals.

-(d) If providing written materials, the requestor must ask if there is a need for written materials in an alternate format, including but not limited to: another language, braille, large print, or audio.
+If providing written materials, the requestor must ask if there is a need for written materials in an alternate format, including but not limited to: another language, braille, large print, or audio.

+All new data systems developed by OHA, ODHS, contractors and subcontractors must align with the REALD and SOGI Data Dictionary enterprise standards maintained by the Equity and Inclusion Division.

 Statutory/Other Authority: ORS 413.161 & ORS 413.042

 Statutes/Other Implemented: ORS 413.161